Refurbishment of the Western Titans BMX Club track in Clydebank, Glasgow, was completed in April 2011 by Clark & Kent Contractors.

 The Environment Trust is actively involved in working with Western Titans to maintain and develop the facilities at the track.

-The Western Titans hold an open race each year since, usually in August or September, and the Titans has its own YouTube channel.
+The Western Titans hold an open race each year since August or September, and the Titans has its own YouTube channel.

 The club actively works with children to encourage them to take up BMX racing, and it runs club nights twice a week.
 Recreational club nights can attract 150 people or more.